-CIMB-Principal Global Multi Asset Income Fund 2 (the "Fund") was constituted pursuant to the execution of a Deed dated 29 January 2015 (the "Deed") between Principal Asset Management Berhad (formerly known as CIMB-Principal Asset Management Berhad) (the "Manager") and Deutsche Trustees Malaysia Berhad (the "Trustee").
+CIMB-Principal Global Multi Asset Income Fund (the "Fund") was constituted pursuant to the execution of a Deed dated 18 March 2014 and a First Supplemental Deed dated 18 March 2015 (collectively referred to as the "Deeds") between Principal Asset Management Berhad (formerly known as CIMB-Principal Asset Management Berhad) (the "Manager") and HSBC (Malaysia) Trustee Berhad (the "Trustee").

-The Fund will invest at least 95% of its NAV in the Target Fund; a SICAV domiciled in Luxembourg and established on the 18 April 2012.
+In order to achieve its objective, the Fund will invest at least 95% of its NAV in the Target Fund; a SICAV domiciled in Luxembourg and established on the 18 April 2012.
 The Fund will also maintain up to a maximum of 5% of its NAV in liquid assets.

-All investments are subjected to the Securities Commission Malaysia ("SC") Guidelines on Unlisted Capital Market Products under the Lodge and Launch Framework, SC requirements, the Deed, except where exemptions or variations have been approved by the SC, internal policies and procedures and the Fund's objective.
+All investments are subjected to the Securities Commission Malaysia ("SC") Guidelines on Unlisted Capital Market Products under the Lodge and Launch Framework, SC requirements, the Deeds, except where exemptions or variations have been approved by the SC, internal policies and procedures and the Fund's objective.